-The canvassing of expert opinion specifically involves consultations with environmental scientists, futurists and other experts prepared to make an imaginative leap and envisage new developments and possibly transformative changes in existing trends.
+Alternatively, the focus may be upon expert opinion and the canvassing effort may involve consultations with environmental scientists, futurists and other experts prepared to make an imaginative leap and envisage new developments and possibly transformative changes in existing trends.
 An example of such an exercise is the UN University Millennium Project that conducted a feasibility study using 200 "futurists and scholars" from 50 countries.
-The ranking of issues of global concerns that emerged from the futurist and scholar consultation appears in Table 1.
+The ranking of issues of global concern that emerged from the futurist and scholar consultation appears in Table 3.